abdulkadiret/personal-portfolio/README.md

 ### Screenshots of the UI

-UI Desktop, Mobile and Ipad views:
+UI Desktop, Mobile and Ipad views on dark and light mode:

 #### Landing section
 <kbd>